 - Gradually increasing activity levels over time; and

 - Elevating the injured limb above the level of the heart.

 Although the effectiveness of these measures depends largely on the severity of the injury, they can make all the difference in the speed at which minor sprains and strains heal.

 Contact an Experienced Philadelphia Personal Injury Attorney

 Even minor strains and sprains can take a significant amount of time and seriously restrict a person’s ability to perform daily activities.
-As such, if you live in Pennsylvania and recently suffered a soft tissue injury in an accident, please call The Law Offices of Michael T. Van Der Veen at 215-515-6892 to speak with an experienced personal injury attorney today.
+As such, if you live in Pennsylvania and recently suffered a soft tissue injury in an accident, please call van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 to speak with an experienced personal injury attorney today.